-Here’s a few things that will build resilience and help you not only respond to stressors with a greater degree of strength, but also with a sense of personal growth.
-A virtual private network (VPN) gives you online privacy and anonymity by creating a private network from a public internet connection, click here to get more info about VPN.
+Here are few things that will build resilience and help you not only respond to stressors with a greater degree of strength, but also with a sense of personal growth.

 Being resilient helps you bring your attention to the present of what you can control so that, in turn, your decisions with respect to stress are more rewarding.

 Here are 5 ways to build your resiliency and thrive in the face of challenges:

 1. Reflect on the story your mind is building about your challenge.

 Often our minds create a story that feeds into a fear that projects more distress about the future.
 Ask yourself how often you use catastrophic language like, “always” or “never.”
 And when you do, experiment with re-label your thoughts, ‘My anxious story.’
 Then draw your attention back to the present moment and ask yourself what you know to be true right now.
 What is the reality?
 Ask the question “Am I safe at this moment?”
 This will cultivate a greater degree of awareness of how “the story” is running in your mind and how, “it”, not necessarily reality, is influencing your state.
 We can decide whether to frame and interpret challenges with fear and overwhelming language or with a different story that incorporates our strength and perseverance.

 2. Identify what you can control.